 It’s a professional, rather than personal decision.
 The buying company’s culture influences the decision.
 There’s a much larger value attached to the decision or recommendation.

 Our example here showed how a B2B CRM program isn’t a stand-alone activity.
 It links together different activities targeting customers at different parts of the funnel.

 Advertising drives customers to your B2B CRM website.
 Your website signs them up, and you contact them regularly with newsletters, emails and events.
 This gives you a “relationship” to “manage” with the “customer”.
-They’re happy to hear from you, and to interact with your sales team.
+They’re happy to hear from you and interact with your sales team.

 You need 3 key skills to run a successful B2B CRM program.
 Project management.
 Customer experience.
 Knowing how to set up and use marketing technology.
 Get those right, and your CRM program will drive your business for years to come.